Djinn (2023 film): Production

 Filming was completed in March 2020.

 Music

 The music for the film is composed by Prashant Pillai with lyrics written by Santhosh Varma and Anwar Ali.

 Reception

-Critical reception

 Anjana George, critic of Times of india, gave 3.5 out of 5 stars and wrote that, "Djinn is a movie for entertainment and after thoughts.
 Normality is an illusion.
 What's normal for a tiger is chaos for a deer."
 S.R.
 Parveen, critic of The Hindu, wrote that, "Despite few bright spots, fails in trying to do too many things."
 Sajin Shrijith, critic of Cinema Express, stated that, "Djinn may not be a flawless film, but it at least confirms my belief that Soubin delivers his best with the right directors." and gave 3 out of 5 stars.